The Oregon Housing Conference will be August 19, 2019 at the Doubletree Hotel in Portland, Oregon.

 Sponsorships with exhibit tables are available now.

 Registration is now open.
-Click the badge above to get started.
+Click the registration badge above to get started.

 The Oregon Housing Conference welcomes people with disabilities.
 For questions about accessibility or to request an accommodation, please contact the conference coordinator.
 Requests should be made at least 10 days prior to the event.